bccp/nbodykit/docs/source/catalogs/reading.rst

     NPYCatalog = FileCatalogFactory('NPYCatalog', NPYFile)

-And finally, we will generate some fake data, save it to a ``.npy`` file, and then load it with our new ``NPYCatalog`` class:
+And finally, we generate some fake data, save it to a ``.npy`` file, and then load it with our new ``NPYCatalog`` class:

 .. ipython:: python